| Rev. Fr.

 created, as it were, from the death of sin to the life of grace and

+righteousness.
 Why is this life the light of men?
+Because this

 true life of the soul which Christ has obtained for us, consists in